 In order to continue to meet the transportation needs of customers and minimize the impact on the environment, Nissan will limit the use of virgin materials and promote saving resources by recycling and reusing materials.
-Nissan will increase the adoption rate of recycled materials for new cars to 25 percent (by weight) by fiscal year 2016 and to 70 percent in the long term to maintain the total amount of materials used in fiscal year 2050 at the level of fiscal year 2010.
+Nissan will increase the adoption rate of recycled materials for new cars which will be launched in Japan, US and Europe in 2016 to 25 percent (by weight) and to 70 percent in the long term to maintain the total amount of materials used in fiscal year 2050 at the level of fiscal year 2010.

 To achieve this target, Nissan is promoting recycling resin, aluminum and iron to be reused as vehicle materials in the closed-loop recycling system.

 A recycling process at the Nissan Oppama Plant

 Nissan’s recycling efforts

 At Nissan, steel and aluminum remnants produced in the stamping process are collected and delivered to material manufacturers to be returned to the cycle for other materials production.
 Aluminum wheels collected from used vehicles are cleaned and recycled to produce other aluminum wheels.